Amazon Conservation Project Peru

 When Is The Best Time To Volunteer?

-In Manu National Park, the climate is generally hot and humid all year, however, there are two distinct seasons:
+In the Manu Biosphere Reserve, the climate is generally hot and humid all year, however, there are two distinct seasons:

 Dry Season (April - October): During these months, the temperature is typically 30°C (86°F) and rainfall is limited, however, being a rainforest climate, you should still expect some occasional rain.